Avo-Catto/CatCoin/README.md

 CatCoin is a little personal cryptocurrency project, written from scratch for educational purpose.
 It covers simple transactions and proof of work nodes.

+*by Avo-Catto*

-# Why did I do that?
+# Why did I make it?

-I only wrote this cryptocurrency for the sake of education and because of the why not.
-Also I simply needed something more challenging.
+I only wrote this cryptocurrency for the sake of education and because I needed a more challenging project.

 **From this project I've learned:**

-- how cryptocurrencies work
+- how cryptocurrencies work in general
-- a whole new programming language, aka Rust
+- Rust
-- multi threading & mutli processing
+- Multi Threading & Mutli Processing
-- distributed programming
+- Distributed Programming

-# What is different?

-- meant to run locally
-- different p2p network
-- transactions on the blockchain to 100%
-- the fee is the percentage of the value of the transaction

 # How to use it